magento/devdocs/src/cloud/live/stage-prod-test.md

 ## Check Fastly caching {#fastly}

 [Configuring Fastly][] requires careful attention to detail–using the correct Fastly Service ID and Fastly API token credentials, uploading the Fastly VCL code, updating the DNS configuration, and applying the SSL/TLS certificates to your environments.
-If you have completed these tasks, you are ready to verify Fastly caching on Staging and Production environments.
+After completing these setup tasks, you can verify Fastly caching on Staging and Production environments.

 {:.procedure}
 To verify the Fastly service configuration: